Romani people in Turkey: Sepetçi subgroup

 Also in In Keşan, a special cooperative was established by Sepetçi women.
 At Evreşe in Gelibolu they are a Group of Sepečides whose Nomad Ancestor's once came from Thessaloniki/Selanik in Greece, still weave Baskets.

 In other parts in Turkey, live descendants of the Sepečides, especially in İzmir, who once came from Thessaloniki/Selanik in Greece in 1923, some of them still speak Sepečides Romani but the majority speak Turkish.

 Ayjides subgroup

-The Ayjides or Ayıcı are former Bear-leader's who hold Tame bear's until the 1990s.
+The Ayjides or Ayıcı are former Bear-leaders who hold Tame bears until the 1990s.

 Romani Heritage

-Through the World Romani Congress and contact with other Romani groups of different countries, the interest in their own Romani Heritage and Language awakened, by the Romanlar in Turkey.
-Only a view Romanlar in East Thrace use Sedentary Rumelian Romani dialect at Home together, also the Sepečides Romani language in Izmir are nearly lost.
+Through the World Romani Congress and contact with other Romani groups of different countries, the interest in their own Romani heritage and language was awakened among the Romanlar in Turkey.
+Only a few Romanlar in East Thrace use Sedentary Rumelian Romani dialect at Home together, also the Sepečides Romani language in İzmir are nearly lost.